 You have high naturalist intelligence if:

-Great careers for people with naturalist intelligence include botanist, oceanographer, camp counselor, scout troop leader, gardener, astronomer, meteorologist, geologist or landscape architect.
+Great careers for people with naturalist intelligence include botanist, oceanographer, camp counsellor, scout troop leader, gardener, astronomer, meteorologist, geologist or landscape architect.

 Existential intelligence refers to deep sensitivity and people’s ability to handle deep questions such as the meaning of existence, it’s one of the most complex of the nine types of intelligence listed in Gardner’s research.
 People with existential intelligence are not only comfortable talking about these serious questions but also strive to find the answer.